scottyschup/ruby-curriculum/intro-algorithms.md

   * Write this recursively
     * first check the value at this node
     * next recursively check left node
-    * next check the right node
+    * next recursively check the right node

 * Write a method `bfs` to implement breadth first search
   * You will use a local `Array` variable to implement this